I Got You Babe

 Children are not ascetic or engaged in justice campaigns, have no degrees, are not morally perfect nor can sit still, and, on their own, would probably not attend church because too boring J. The child-like: those who trust, who judge not, who welcome.

 Thus, from this intimate conversation with the Father, Jesus extends the unconditional invitation that we read in verse 28.
+“Come to me.”

 You will notice, as suggested, that there are no contractual terms: “Come to me all you who can pay dues, or all you who understand the divine mysteries, or all you whose track record is impeccable and have your act together.”

 Au contraire, we are invited to “come” as we are, indebted, misunderstanding, hobbling, incomplete. “all you that are weary and are carrying heavy burdens” What an invitation!

 There is one unusual condition in the un-conditional invitation, however.
 If we are to experience the rest of which Jesus speaks, rest that comes directly from His heart. we must take upon ourselves His yoke and His burden.
 And this is where Jesus loses me.
 Another yoke does not equal rest!
 And, so, I respond, “Jesus, if you give me your yoke and your burden, I’ll be pressed to the ground, and will never find rest.”

 Well, if ever there were a man of his word, it is Jesus.
 And, Jesus promises rest—somehow, in taking His yoke upon us.
 This, of course, can only make sense if the yoke, is, in fact, a source of liberation and strength.
 What liberates and strengthens?
 Love.

 Now, which act of Jesus—although burdensome at one level for a time, in fact, supremely communicates divine love?
 The Cross.
 The mystery of the Cross.